By Brandon Marie Miller

 |Susette La Flesche, Nebraska Historical Society|

 Born in Nebraska in 1854, Susette had French and Native American ancestry.
-That year the United States government promised the Omaha tribe would keep 300,000 acres of their traditional lands for their reservation.
+That year the United States government promised the Omaha tribe would keep 300,000 acres of their land for their reservation.
 Susette's father believed the Omaha must accept this to survive the surge of white settlers moving west.
 Young Susette learned to read and write English at the reservation missionary school.

 But-- as often happened-- corrupt government agents pocketed tribal funds while doling out shoddy goods and poor food.
 The Omaha faced hunger and suffering.
 And they knew, like other tribes, that treaties did not protect them from the threat of removal to Indian Territory, an arid, harsh land in present-day Oklahoma.